Pork Chop Hill (film): Clash between Peck and Milestone

-Peck and Milestone clashed during filming over Peck's performance; the director wanted Peck to play his character as more insecure while Peck wanted a more conventional approach.
+Peck and director Milestone clashed during filming over Peck's performance; the director wanted Peck to play his character as more insecure while Peck wanted a more conventional approach.
 Before the film's premier in May 1959, United Artists cut the film by nearly 20 minutes.
-Director Lewis Milestone claimed changes were made because Veronique Peck, the wife of star Gregory Peck, felt her husband made his first entrance too late into the picture.
+Milestone claimed changes were made because Veronique Peck, the wife of star Gregory Peck, felt her husband made his first entrance too late into the picture.
 While that claim stands as unconfirmed, the film does show signs of post-production editing, with segments of several excised scenes showing up under the main title credits.

 Milestone's version reportedly featured more cross cutting between the fighting and the peace conference and made Peck's character less of a conventional hero.
 The director says it also featured more scenes involving the Chinese.

 Release

 The film opened in Chicago and Detroit in the week ended May 26, 1959.
-It opened at the Roxy Theatre in New York City on May 29 and became number one in the US.
+It opened at the Roxy Theatre in New York City on May 29 and became number one in the U.S.

 The film was a minor box office hit.